 Higher fire risk due to volatility

-Limited aircraft compatibility
+Limited availability and aircraft compatibility